ujjwal-kr/epictracker/README.md

 - I may create dummy marketing services to demonstrate the (targeted ads) tracking process close to the realworld.

 ## Attention
 **I'm not collecting any of the information.
-The only string collected is the SHA-1 hash which can NOT be reversed to get the actual data. <del>So stop asking me if now I know your mom's name </del>**
+The only string collected is the SHA-1 hash which can NOT be reversed to get the actual data. <del>So stop asking me if now I know your mom's name. </del>**

 ## What Information is used ?
 - Your operating system information.